 - Lift dough from pan using parchment overhang on all sides.
 Cut into 1/2-inch squares using a large sharp knife (it works best to just cut long rows).
 Sprinkle more sprinkles over the top if desired and gently press into dough.

 - *Unsalted butter will work great too.
-Simply whisk in 1/2 tsp salt with the flour before adding if using unsalted butter.
+Simply whisk in 1/4 tsp salt with the flour before adding if using unsalted butter.

 - Recipe source: inspired by Land O Lakes